DE-RSE/de-rse.github.io/en/matrix.md

 ## Matrix Chat

 Matrix is a decentralized communication protocol that supports chat, voice and video calls.
-The protocol is an open standard and there are multiple clients available.
+The protocol is an open standard and — similar to email — there are multiple clients available.
-A key feature of Matrix is that every chat, including group chats, can be end-to-end encrypted (but we recommend against it in some cases, see above).
+A key feature of Matrix is that every chat, including group chats, can be end-to-end encrypted (but we recommend against it in some cases, [see above](#additional-rooms)).

 ### How to Start

 You need a Matrix account to use it.
 Since Matrix is a decentralized system, there is no single place to create an account.

-If your institution hosts a Matrix server, you might want to create your account there (or it already exists, without your knowledge).
-The TU Dresden maintains a [map of scientific institutions](https://doc.matrix.tu-dresden.de/images/federation_map.svg) in Germany (and some abroad) that host a Matrix server.
+If your institution hosts a Matrix server, you might want to create your account there (it may already exist, without your knowledge).
+The TU Dresden maintains a [map of scientific institutions](https://doc.matrix.tu-dresden.de/images/federation_map.svg) in Germany (and some abroad) that host Matrix servers.

 Otherwise, you can create an account on the generic instance matrix.org on <https://app.element.io>.
-You can find further [information on the sign-up process](https://matrix.org/docs/chat_basics/matrix-for-im/) in matrix.org’s documentation.
+You can find further [information on the sign-up process](https://matrix.org/docs/chat_basics/matrix-for-im/) in the documentation of matrix.org.

 ### Recommended Clients

 We recommend to use the [Element client](https://element.io/download) for all major platforms.
 It supports most features of the Matrix protocol, but is somewhat resource hungry.
-If the latter is a problem for you, you might want to have a look at [other client](https://matrix.org/ecosystem/clients/).
+If the latter is a problem for you, you might want to have a look at [other clients](https://matrix.org/ecosystem/clients/).

 If you do not want to or cannot install a client on your platform, you can use a web client.
-Your home server might host a web client itself.
+Your home server might already host a web client itself.
 But in any case, you can use the web client hosted by the developers of Element: <https://app.element.io/>